 The first practice after a game or track meet, my husband likes to discuss with the kids what went well in the last game, what didn’t go well, and what opportunities there are to get better.
 It’s a great recap that brings the team together and lets them decide what to work on.

 It’s Not About Winning, But Winning is Fun

 Coaching kids is all about letting the kids have fun and have a positive experience.
 But let’s be honest: winning is fun!
 Properly preparing the kids leads to wins, or at the very least, successful play that results in an overall positive experience.

-During the day, Chelsea Gladden does Public Relations for her clients landing national television, magazine and online features.
+During the day, Chelsea Gladden does Public Relations for her clients landing national television, magazine, and online features.
 In the evenings, she can be found coaching track or walking her kids to soccer practice.
-In her spare time, she runs EverythingTechGear.com, an online store inspired by the time her phone ran out of battery while trying to FaceTime PKs during State Cup.
+In her spare time, she runs EverythingTechGear.com, an online store inspired by the time her phone ran out of battery while trying to FaceTime PKs during the State Cup.